LouiseSteward/learn/maternal-care/text/quiz-13.md

 ---
-title: Test 13.
+title: Quiz 13.
 Medical problems during pregnancy and the puerperium
 style: test
 ---

-# Test 13: Medical problems during pregnancy and the puerperium
+# Quiz 13: Medical problems during pregnancy and the puerperium

 Please choose the one most correct answer to each question or statement.